bexcool/FileExplorer/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+Distributed under the APACHE 2.0 License.
+See `LICENSE.md` for more information.